leeivana/chatty-app/README.md

 Chatty App
 =====================

-A minimal and light dev chat app created with ReactJS.
+Client-side minimal and light single page app created with ReactJS.
+The client-side app communicates with a server via Websockets for multi-user real-time experience

 ### Getting Started